hrydgard/ppsspp/README.md

-That is: 10 characters for executed address, a tab character, 10 more characters for instruction name (max possible is 9), another tab character; the list of parameters which has a (flexible, can beincreased by changing the value in getOpcodeText) 32 character maximum; NO TAB, and then a list registers, their values, with spaces separating them.
+That is: 10 characters for executed address, a tab character, 10 more characters for instruction name (max possible is 9), another tab character; the list of parameters which has a (flexible, can beincreased by changing the value in getOpcodeText) 32 character maximum; NO TAB OR SPACE, and then a list registers, their values, with commas and spaces separating them.

 MODIFICATIONS I'D LIKE TO MAKE IN THE FUTURE: